 Insurers Hit with Federal Class Actions Following Denial of COVID-19 Claims

-LOS ANGELES, NEW YORK — The owners of three restaurants filed class actions their insurers in California and New York federal court, seeking coverage for business income losses resulting from state-mandated closures brought by the COVID-19 pandemic.
+LOS ANGELES, NEW YORK — Restaurant owners have filed class actions their insurers in California, New York and Wisconsin federal court, seeking coverage for business income losses resulting from state-mandated closures brought by the COVID-19 pandemic.

 The April 17 complaints say the policies cover “losses suffered due to COVID-19, any executive orders by civil authorities that have required the necessary suspension of business, and any efforts to prevent further property damage or to minimize the suspension of business and continue operations.”